psalm/psalm.dev/assets/articles/fixing-code-that-aint-broken.md

 ## Go forth and type all the things

-Psalm allows us avoid [the fear cycle](http://www.michaelnygard.com/blog/2015/07/the-fear-cycle/), and it can help you too.
+Psalm allows us to avoid [the fear cycle](http://www.michaelnygard.com/blog/2015/07/the-fear-cycle/), and it can help you too.
 PHP 7 adds support for a whole bunch of types in method signatures and elsewhere, so there’s never been a better time to improve your code.

 * * *